Buru language: Overview

 A noun that has not been modified by a deictic is ambiguous as to whether it is generic or indefinite.

 Saa is indefinite and is ambiguous as to whether the referent is non-specific or specific.
 Indefinite saa contrasts with definite naa 'proximal' and dii 'distant'.
 Saa is used to introduce referents that are cataphorically important.

-General or indefinite deictics signal time whenever they follow a specific or definite deictic.
-It is important to note that dii indicates past time unless specifically marked otherwise.
+General or indefinite deictics signal time whenever they follow a specific or definite deictic. dii indicates past time unless specifically marked otherwise.

 Focus may be placed on naa and dii when combined with ang – 'immediate'.

 Buru uses a system of double deictics to emphasise definite arguments by using a specific deictic followed by a general deictic.